microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-overview.md

 Microsoft Graph supports [two access scenarios](/graph/auth/auth-concepts), *delegated access* and *app-only access*.
 In delegated access, the app calls Microsoft Graph on behalf of a signed-in user.
 In app-only access, the app calls Microsoft Graph with its own identity, without a signed in user.

-To support these access scenarios, Microsoft Graph exposes granular *delegated permissions* and *application permissions*.
+To support these access scenarios, Microsoft Graph exposes *delegated permissions* and *application permissions*.

 ### Delegated permissions